codurance/site/_posts/2015-06-21-shape-your-infrastructure-with-terraform.md

 #### VPC

 When we know how to connect to our provider we can introduce resources.
-A resources definition in Terraform contains information about type of a a resource and a name.
-Types of resources are predefined by Terraform and represents building elements which we can instantiate in the cloud.
-Each resource have also predefined set of config keys which describe a resource in detail.
+A resource definition in Terraform contains information about the type of a resource and its name.
+Types of resources are predefined by Terraform and represent building elements which we can instantiate in the cloud.
+Each resource also has a predefined set of config properties which describe the resource in detail.
+For a full list of supported AWS resource types, see [here](https://www.terraform.io/docs/providers/aws/).

 ***Resource Syntax***
 {% highlight javascript %}